Extension Logo

 Two approaches to silvopasture

-Allowing livestock to graze in a natural woodland area without active livestock and forage grazing management is NOT considered agroforestry.
+Allowing livestock to graze in a natural woodland area without active livestock and forage grazing management is not considered agroforestry.
 Silvopasture can be created using two different approaches.

-Establish trees into existing pasture
+Establish trees in existing pasture

 The right choice of tree crop (often matched to soils) allows you to carry on a profitable livestock operation while creating a long-term investment in timber or forest products.